syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

    ![Toolbox Installer](Utilities_images/Toolbox-Configuration_img3.png)

-   N> * You must reset the toolbox, when the installed controls are not reflected properly in the Toolbox.
+   N> * If your installed controls are not reflected properly in the Visual Studio Toolbox, you'll have to reset the Toolbox.

    * This tool configures only the controls that are located under {Installed Location}\Assemblies\{Framework version}.